Gambling Laws In Canada

 Canada's Online Gambling Laws And Regulations

 The laws governing Canada’s online gambling industry emulate those in place for the land-based casinos.
-Canadian residents can gamble with online sites so long as they are licensed and regulated by some form of government, whether foreign or domestic.
+Canadian residents can gamble with online sites so long as they are legitimately overseen by some form of government, whether foreign or domestic.
 That being said, not every foreign gambling brand accepts Canadian bettors.
-The Canadian Criminal Code doesn’t say anything about gambling with a licensed and regulated online gambling provider being illegal.
-There are many online gambling sites, however not all of them possess the necessary licensing to be viewed as legal enterprises in the eyes of the Canadian government.
+The Canadian Criminal Code doesn’t say anything about gambling with these kinds of online gambling providers as being illegal.
+There are many online gambling sites, however not all of them possess the necessary oversight to be viewed as legal enterprises in the eyes of the Canadian government.
 It is important that you verify the online gambling site you are using fits the criteria set out by the proper authorities.

-You can find a list of legal online gambling sites in Canada here which have all been vetted and confirmed to hold legitimate licensing.
+You can find a list of legal online casinos in Canada here which have all been vetted and confirmed to offer legitimate access to safe, real-money online gambling.

 Attempts To Amend Criminal Code